How to Manage Your Safety Hub

 Adding Jobs & Job Skillsets to your Safety Hub

 - It's important to think jobs, not positions.
 What jobs do people do?
 Don't forget things like First Aider.
-Remember the whole point of jobs is attaching training / skills / info needed to that are needed to do the job safely.
+Remember the whole point of jobs is attaching training / skills / info needed to do the job safely.

 Adding Activities & Places to your Safety Hub